NEZNAMY/TAB/.github/wiki/feature_guide_belowname.md

     true: "Text to display in world world2" # Player is in world world2, display the text
     false: "Text to display in other worlds" # Player is not in any of the 2 worlds
 ```
+> [!WARNING]
-**WARNING: DO NOT JUST RANDOMLY PASTE THIS ENTIRE "CONDITIONS" SECTION INTO YOUR CONFIG!
-INSTEAD, EDIT YOUR EXISTING CONDITIONS SECTION TO PREVENT HAVING THE SECTION TWICE, HAVING SECOND ONE COMPLETELY OVERRIDE THE FIRST ONE!!!**
+> DO NOT JUST RANDOMLY PASTE THIS ENTIRE "CONDITIONS" SECTION INTO YOUR CONFIG!
+> INSTEAD, EDIT YOUR EXISTING CONDITIONS SECTION TO PREVENT HAVING THE SECTION TWICE,
+> HAVING SECOND ONE COMPLETELY OVERRIDE THE FIRST ONE!

 Finally, use this condition as value in `fancy-value`:
 ```